 Invited Lecture on the First Book on Cosmopolitanism

-On 29 May 2022, I was invited to give a lecture on my article in Early Modern French Studies, ‘Transcending the Public and the Private: The Cosmopolitanism of Freemason Joseph Honoré Rémy’.
-I am very thankful to the organisers at … Continue reading
+https://youtu.be/NxpMxccfrQ0 The Cosmopolitanism of Joseph Honoré Rémy On 29 May 2022, I was invited to give a lecture on my article in Early Modern French Studies, 'Transcending the Public and the Private: The Cosmopolitanism of Freemason Joseph Honoré Rémy'.
+I am very thankful to the organisers at the Open Lectures on Freemasonry.
+Check their other...
+Continue Reading →

 The Universal Claims of Cosmopolitanism